an-owl/hootux/README.md

      - Others should just mention the module name
        - Except in debug mode, do the full path
  - Move PCI into its own driver crate
+ - Add kernel shell
+   - This could be quite useful for debugging
+   - Drivers can register commands into it to provide functionality that is otherwise useless un user-mode.
+     - Things like running hardware tests
+ - Add USB support
+ - Create tooling to parse and interpret QEMU `-d` and trace outputs